DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Use case: UC3 - Search contacts in the list by name**

 **MSS**
-1. Tutor enters `find KEYWORD` to locate a contact.
+1. TA enters `find KEYWORD` to locate a contact.
 2. TAConnect parses the command and checks that at least one keyword is provided.
 3. TAConnect filters the contact list to contacts whose names contain the keyword(s).
-4. TAConnect displays the filtered list to the tutor.
+4. TAConnect displays the filtered list to the TA.
-5. Tutor uses the displayed contact details to reach out to the intended person.
+5. TA uses the displayed contact details to reach out to the intended person.

     Use case ends.

 **Extensions**

 2a.
-Tutor omits the keyword or enters only whitespace.
+TA omits the keyword or enters only whitespace.
   * 2a1.
 TAConnect shows an error message indicating that at least one keyword is required.

     Use case resumes from step 1.